Important Parks Department Service Changes Due to the Coronavirus (COVID-19)

-As our facilities re-open, we ask that patrons wear a face covering and maintain at least six feet of social distance between each household.
+As our facilities re-open, we ask that patrons continue to take precautions.
 Wash your hands frequently and wipe down equipment.
 Cover your coughs and sneezes, do not touch your face, and stay home if you feel sick.

 - City playgrounds are re-open.

 - Golf courses and driving ranges are re-open.

 - Skate parks are re-open.